DAPI: History

 DAPI was first synthesised in 1971 in the laboratory of Otto Dann as part of a search for drugs to treat trypanosomiasis.
 Although it was unsuccessful as a drug, further investigation indicated it bound strongly to DNA and became more fluorescent when bound.
 This led to its use in identifying mitochondrial DNA in ultracentrifugation in 1975, the first recorded use of DAPI as a fluorescent DNA stain.

 Strong fluorescence when bound to DNA led to the rapid adoption of DAPI for fluorescent staining of DNA for fluorescence microscopy.
 Its use for detecting DNA in plant, metazoa and bacteria cells and virus particles was demonstrated in the late 1970s, and quantitative staining of DNA inside cells was demonstrated in 1977.
-Use of DAPI as a DNA stain for flow cytometry was also demonstrated around this time.
+Use of DAPI as a DNA stain for flow cytometry was also demonstrated around this time, as was the use of DAPI to stain marine microorganisms.

 When bound to double-stranded DNA, DAPI has an absorption maximum at a wavelength of 358 nm (ultraviolet) and its emission maximum is at 461 nm (blue).
 Therefore, for fluorescence microscopy, DAPI is excited with ultraviolet light and is detected through a blue/cyan filter.
 The emission peak is fairly broad.
 DAPI will also bind to RNA, though it is not as strongly fluorescent.
 Its emission shifts to around 500 nm when bound to RNA.